 T cells play a major role in orchestrating an effective granulomatous response against L. donovani infection.
 T cell-deficient mice have unrestrained parasite growth and delayed and minimal hepatic inflammatory responses [8].
 Cytokines important in resistance to hepatic infection are multiple and whilst dominated by those associated with Th1 responses, including IFNγ [9,10], TNFα [11,12], IL-12 [13-15], these also include cytokines associated with Th2 responses, such as IL-4 [16], IL-13 [17] and IL-1 [18].
 Not surprisingly, enhancement of T cell responses e.g. by manipulation of co-stimulatory pathways such as CD40-CD40L [19] and OX40-OX40L [20] and CD80/86-CTLA4 [19-21] result in enhanced granuloma formation and increased parasite killing.
 In contrast, excess production of the regulatory cytokine IL-10 has been linked to the failure of the local T cell response to adequately control infection or to dampen the curative response.
 IL-10 production by CD4+ T cells that also co-express IFNγ [22-24] and by NK cells [25] , are associated with increased parasite burden.
 In contrast, the frequency of CD25+ natural Tregs alters little during the course of experimental L. donovani infection [22].
 Similarly, natural regulatory T cells were not detected within the spleens of human VL patients, whereas CD25- CD4+ T cells accumulate IL-10 mRNA at this site [26,27].

 Recent thymic emigrants (RTEs) represent a unique subset of peripheral T cells that have recently undergone thymic selection, and are defined by their period within the periphery and the expression of a variety of markers of activation.
 Studies using RAG2p-GFP mice, demonstrate that RTEs differ both phenotypically and functionally from mature peripheral T cells, and undergo a period of post-thymic maturation critical to acquiring functional capacity [28].
 CD4+ RTEs displayed proliferative defects and reduced IL-2 secretion compared to mature T cells, whilst CD8+ RTEs displayed normal proliferation but an impaired capacity to secrete IFNγ [28].
 Within immune replete animals, RTEs appear to be at a physiological disadvantage for entering the peripheral T cell niche, whereas their ability to do so is enhanced under conditions of lymphopenia [29].
 IL-7 signalling may tune RTEs for limited proliferation but higher longevity [30].
 Murine CD8+ RTEs generate lower frequencies of cytokine producing and long-lived memory cells compared to mature CD8+ T cells [31].
 However, following a maturation period of ~2-3 weeks, rechallenge resulted in comparable effector responses between CD8+ RTE-derived memory cells and mature CD8+ memory cells, highlighting the important role that RTEs can play in maintaining both T cell homeostasis and immunity [31].
 Although CD8+ RTE-derived memory cells have reduced granzyme B expression, their capacity to exert effector function appears to be compensated for by enhanced proliferative capacity [32].
 RTEs have also been implicated in antiviral immunity, with CD8+ RTEs contributing to the virus-specific CD8+ T cell pool during chronic polyoma virus infection [33], whilst CD4+ RTEs contribute to the CD4+ memory T cell pool during influenza virus infection, even after virus clearance [34].
-Most recently, CD8+ RTEs responding to low affinity altered peptide ligands have been shown to home to sites of bacteria-induced inflammation, again restricted in their ability to secrete effector cytokines [35] and it has been suggested that inflammation can overcome the tolerizing effects of self antigen recognition [36].
+Most recently, CD8+ RTEs responding to low affinity altered peptide ligands have been shown to home to sites of bacteria-induced inflammation, again restricted in their ability to secrete effector cytokines [35] and it has been suggested that inflammation can overcome the tolerising effects of self antigen recognition [36].
 Other studies have suggested that CD4+ RTEs are preferential precursors of regulatory T cells, suggesting a role for CD4+ RTEs in immune regulation [37] and perhaps in the persistence of chronic infections.